Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ru/learn-introduction.md

 ---
 id: learn-introduction
-title: What is AXIASolar?
+title: What is AXIA?
-sidebar_label: What is AXIASolar?
+sidebar_label: What is AXIA?
 ---

-AXIASolar enables scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.
+AXIA enables scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.

-AXIASolar is built to connect and secure unique blockchains, whether they be public, permission-less networks, private consortium chains, or oracles and other Web3 technologies.
+AXIA is built to connect and secure unique blockchains, whether they be public, permission-less networks, private consortium chains, or oracles and other Web3 technologies.
 It enables an internet where independent blockchains can exchange information under common security guarantees.

-AXIASolar is a living network with the core pillars of governance and upgradability.
+AXIA is a living network with the core pillars of governance and upgradability.
 The network has an advanced suite of governance tools and, using the WebAssembly standard as a "meta-protocol", can autonomously deploy network upgrades.
-AXIASolar adapts to your growing needs without the risks of network forks.
+AXIA adapts to your growing needs without the risks of network forks.

-By connecting these dots, AXIASolar serves as a foundational part of a decentralized web, where users control their data and are not limited by trust bounds within the network.
+By connecting these dots, AXIA serves as a foundational part of a decentralized web, where users control their data and are not limited by trust bounds within the network.

-## Why AXIASolar?
+## Why AXIA?

-The AXIASolar network is heading towards a future with a secure ecosystem for decentralized applications (built with blockchain technology) to communicate and interact in.
-AXIASolar has deep roots in the blockchain industry and working hard to build on existing blockchain concepts like governance, scalibility, and many more.
+The AXIA network is heading towards a future with a secure ecosystem for decentralized applications (built with blockchain technology) to communicate and interact in.
+AXIA has deep roots in the blockchain industry and working hard to build on existing blockchain concepts like governance, scalibility, and many more.

 Back in the early 2000's, when the internet was gaining popularity for the first time, the internet featured read-only, static, basic webpages.
 The online connected world at the time was only the beginning of virtual data, identities, and more.
 The internet during this time was also called the Web 1.0.